Governments are recognizing the potential of smoke-free products

 Greece

-In November 2019, the Greek Government presented the National Action Plan against Smoking that strengthens and supports the actual implementation of the anti-smoking law (L. 4633/2019).
-The Plan is based on four pillars:
+In November 2019, the Greek Government presented the National Action Plan against Smoking that strengthens and supports the actual implementation of the anti-smoking law (L. 4633/2019), declaring harm reduction as the fourth pillar of its anti-smoking strategy along with prevention, elimination of second-hand smoking, and cessation support.
+This amendment allows communication of science-based claims for novel products.

 Law 4715/2020 established Tobacco Harm Reduction as an additional tool for addressing smoking, recognizing the right of citizens to access information about special properties of certain tobacco products such as non-combusted tobacco products and the communication of reduced-risk messages subject to a strict procedure of scientific assessment led by a specialized committee.